OkoroChinedu/ERC20-NduToken-NDT-/README.md

 An ERC20 Token

-Created from scratch without the use of any library
+Created from scratch without the use or import of any library

 Contains all the ERC20 standards for tokens